 Speak to your specialist

-We need more information about how aspirin works to lower the risk of bowel cancer, who it might help, what dose is best and how long people should take it for.
+We need more information about how aspirin works to lower the risk of bowel cancer, who it might help most, what dosage is best and how long people should take it for.
 Until we have these answers, doctors can’t recommend that people take aspirin regularly to prevent bowel cancer.
 If you’re thinking of taking aspirin, speak to your GP or cancer specialist first.
 They can advise you on the safety of aspirin and whether it might benefit you.

 The following clinical trials are currently looking at the effects of aspirin on bowel cancer.
-Click on the links for more information about how to take part.
 If you’re interested in joining a trial, speak to your GP or cancer specialist.
 You might also like to read our information on taking part in a clinical trial.

 This trial is looking at whether aspirin can help stop cancer coming back after treatment in people with early-stage cancer.
 It is recruiting new people to take part in the trial until the end of September 2021.